Cédric Pioline

 Cédric Pioline (/fr/; born 15 June 1969) is a French former professional tennis player.
-He was ranked world No. 5 in men's singles by the Association of Tennis Professionals (ATP), in 2000.
-Pioline was the runner-up at the 1993 US Open and the 1997 Wimbledon Championships, losing both matches to Pete Sampras in straight sets.
-He won five singles titles in his career, including a Masters event at the 2000 Monte Carlo Masters.
+He was ranked world No. 5 in men's singles by the Association of Tennis Professionals (ATP), achieved in 2000.
+Pioline was the runner-up at the 1993 US Open and the 1997 Wimbledon Championships.
+He won five ATP Tour–level singles titles during his career, including a Masters event at the 2000 Monte Carlo Masters.
 Pioline also competed for France in the Davis Cup, winning the cup in 1996 and 2001.

 After retiring from tennis, Pioline became a tennis administrator.
 As of October 2008, he has been the tournament director of the Paris Masters, and plays on the ATP Champions Tour.

 Personal life

 Pioline grew up in a sporting family.
 His Romanian mother, Adriana, born in Câmpina, was a volleyball player; she was part of the Romanian national team that reached the finals of the 1956 FIVB World Championship, but were defeated by the Soviet Union.
 His father, Maurice, also a professional volleyball player, met his mother while at a volleyball match in Paris.
 He has an older brother named Denis.

 He is married to Mireille Bercot; the couple have a son, Andrea (born 14 March 1993).